spinofsf/SDC-Advanced-lane-detection/README.md

 ### Improvement from prior submission
 To improve the few frames where the car deviated from the lane lines, the following modifications were done to the code
- 1) Averaging was done over the last 5 frames
+ 1) Polynomial fit coefficients were averaged over the previous 5 frames
  2) Frames were verified to check if there is significant change in lane width than the previous frame.
-If significant change occurred, then the current frame was dropped and the previous frame was used.
+If significant change occurred, then the current frame was dropped and the previous good frame was used instead.
- 3) Additional tweaks were done to the color thresholds especially for the magnitude and binary thresholds.
-This resulted in a much cleaner binary image especially during the
+ 3) Slight tweaks were made to the color thresholds especially for the magnitude and binary thresholds.
+This resulted in a much cleaner binary thresholded image.
  4) The source rectangle for perspective transform was tweaked to include a bit more distance on x-axis at the top portion of the rectangle.
 This gave a much cleaner and straighter warped image.

  Code changes are implemented in module `gen_linefit.py()`.
 Shown below is error correction if the change in lane width is more than ~15% from frame to frame or if the radius is very bad indicating a bad fit